 King Edward Villa

-Kingsway has a new castle in King Edward Villa: a 77-unit concrete-over-wood frame building in one of Vancouver’s most vibrant neighbourhoods.
+Kingsway has a new castle in King Edward Villa: a 77-unit wood frame over concrete building in one of Vancouver’s most vibrant neighbourhoods.
 The teams behind this energy efficient multi-family apartment building are GBL Architects and Performance Construction, both of whom are combining their expertise to design and build a truly landmark project.

 Built under the City of Vancouver’s Secured Market Rental Housing Policy, Innotech supplied and installed large assemblies of Tilt + Turn Windows , Fixed Windows and Terrace Swing Doors for the Rental 100 development.
 Innotech windows and doors were selected primarily because of their energy efficiency (air tightness), acoustical performance and overall durability.

 Performance Construction ensured that every component in the building envelope worked together to achieve a highly energy efficient apartment building.
-Working with LEED consultants E3 Eco Group, the building team aims to earn LEED Platinum certification for King Edward Villa – the highest Leadership in Energy and Environmental Design certification available.
+Working with LEED® consultants E3 Eco Group, the building team achieved LEED® Platinum certification for King Edward Villa – the highest Leadership in Energy and Environmental Design certification available.
 The windows and doors are a critical component of the super insulated construction and were specified to help the building reduce its overall carbon emissions.
 The double glazed windows and doors with LowE 366 coating have a U-value of 0.26.
 It is estimated that a 500 foot studio at King Edward Villa will only cost under $60 per year to heat – a 75% saving!

 Kingsway Street in Vancouver is one of the city’s busiest traffic areas.
 Reducing noise to create comfortable apartments was an important goal when selecting the project’s windows and doors.
 Depending on the location and size of the windows and doors, various glass thicknesses as well as laminated glass was used to provide optimal sound attenuation throughout the building.